Quake (video game): Development

 In the early 1990s, the staff at id Software had a private Dungeons & Dragons game, which would go on to inspire a number of elements in their titles over the following years.
 With John Carmack as DM, the campaign featured a group of adventurers named the Silver Shadow Band.
 The group were named for the silver dragon on which they flew, and each represented one of the core stats of the game.
 Among them was a powerful character named Quake, representing strength, who fought with a magic hammer capable of destroying buildings.
-Quake was accompanied by a floating magic artefact named the Hellgate Cube which attacked his foes with lightning bolts.
+Quake was accompanied by a floating magic artifact named the Hellgate Cube which attacked his foes with lightning bolts.
 John Romero described fighting alongside Quake as the most fun they had playing D&D. The Silver Shadow Band did "contract work for Justice, an even more powerful group".
 The original campaign concluded in early 1992, after Romero's character made a deal with a demon, exchanging a book called the Demonomicron for a magic sword called the Daikatana, which resulted in a demonic invasion that wiped out the Material Plane.
 A preview included with id Software's first release, 1990's Commander Keen, advertised a game entitled The Fight for Justice as a follow-up to the Commander Keen trilogy.
 It would feature a character named Quake, "the strongest, most dangerous person on the continent", armed with thunderbolts and a "Ring of Regeneration".
 Conceived as a VGA full-color side-scrolling role-playing video game, The Fight for Justice was never released.
 The team briefly explored making the project in 1991 but abandoned the idea as the technology for it simply did not exist at the time.
 The project was only in development for about two weeks.

 A return to the Quake concept was raised by John Romero in a meeting in late 1994, when discussing the next engine and main project after the completion of Doom II.
 Newer members of the team, including American McGee and Sandy Petersen, had not been present for the original D&D campaign or game project, but were on board with the idea after it was explained to them, and the team was then in agreement about the broad direction of the title.
 In a December 1, 1994, post to an online bulletin board, John Romero wrote, "Okay, people.
 It seems that everyone is speculating on whether Quake is going to be a slow, RPG-style light-action game.
 Wrong!
 What does id do best and dominate at?
 Can you say "action"?
 I knew you could.
 Quake will be constant, hectic action throughout – probably more so than Doom".